Updated 16th June 2021.

-A dream like this sometimes might show you something unpleasant that might occur if you continue on the path you’re on.
-You experience the consequences/unpleasantness in your dream, and it allows you to course-correct and make another choice if you want to, so that you avoid the outcome shown in your dream.
+A dream like this might sometimes show you something unpleasant that might occur if you continue on the path you’re on.
+You experience the consequences or the unpleasantness in your dream, and it allows you to course-correct and make another choice if you want to, so that you avoid the outcome shown in your dream.
 Then what you dreamed may or may not come about, depending on the choices you have made.

 Sometimes people have precognitive dreams about world events.
 If the experiences of readers of this blog are anything to go by, it seems some people who are very ‘tuned in’ dreamt of the 2011 tsunami in Japan the night before it happened or a few days before.